 Alcohol laws differ between states

 While this next tip is something few people consider, if you or any other adults on the trip plan to enjoy a few relaxing alcoholic beverages along the way, you need to have a good idea of how alcohol laws differ between states.

 Check out also some cheap motels for a road trip in USA!
 They might come handy if you need to take a break for night or two.

 When planning your cross-country adventure it’s important to plan ahead to find campgrounds near the places you want to visit.
 Most modern campgrounds include amenities to help make your stay comfortable.
 Some even have small cabins that can save money over staying in a hotel.

 Staying in a campground can be a great opportunity for adventure as most have outdoor amenities and fun things to do on-site, while still providing you with the comforts of restrooms, running water, and internet connectivity.

-Holidays and Opening Hours of National Parks
+Holidays and opening hours of national Parks

 When visiting national parks it’s essential to check the opening hours during your planning process.
 The hours of most national parks will vary based on the season and the day of the week.
 Be sure to check this information ahead of time before your visit so you can plan accordingly.

 If you want to take advantage of any of the special amenities or demonstrations offered by many national parks, be sure to know the hours and days those events are offered.

 Get a cooler!

-Of course, there will be plenty of places to stop along the way for munchies, however having drinks, fruit and treats packed, can really cut down on the number of stops you make—particularly if you have children.
+Of course, there will be plenty of places to stop along the way for munchies, however having drinks, fruit and treats packed, can really cut down on the number of stops you make, especially if you have children.

 Don’t get caught up in your phone on your trip, rather put it away and take the time to really look at the scenery passing you by.
-Immerse yourself in the beauty of our nation, as you listen to your favorite music on the radio and enjoy your road trip.
+Immerse yourself in the beauty of our nation, as you listen to your favorite road trip s0ngs and enjoy your journey.